Weed and Heart Attacks: What Does the Science Say?

 Conclusion

-Weed may increase the risk of heart disease but we don’t believe that research studies have proven so conclusively.
-The CMAJ study which gained traction in mainstream media has design flaws in our opinion which make its data less useful.
-The study failed to account for confounding factors like heavy alcohol use, which were found to be more common in the cannabis users, and which we know can cause heart disease.
+Mainstream media reporters failed to account for confounding factors borne out in the data like heavy alcohol use, which was found to be more common in cannabis users, and which we know can directly cause heart disease.

 We believe that confounding factors like insecticide and pesticide residue on cannabis, as well as the actual act of smoking, may be more likely to cause health issues than the cannabis plant itself, though we hope that future trials evaluate the safety of cannabis in food to better isolate the specific risks of the plant (if any).